BDC Hamburger Icon

 Who Is Salesforce Sales Cloud For?

 Salesforce Sales Cloud is highly customizable and flexible, which makes it ideal for medium-to-large tech-savvy businesses that can use the solution to its full potential.
-Its vast integrations and add-ons can help businesses create a tailored solution for highly specific processes and industries and share that solution across divisions and departments.
+Its vast integrations and add-ons can help businesses create a tailored solution for highly specific processes and industries; it can then share that solution across divisions and departments.
 Additionally, Salesforce Sales Cloud is an excellent choice for growing companies that need a scalable CRM.
-For more details about Salesforce Sales Cloud’s capabilities, read our in-depth Salesforce CRM review
+For more details about Salesforce Sales Cloud’s capabilities, read our in-depth Salesforce CRM review.

 Salesforce Sales Cloud